yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 6/Notes/Information Security/Module 3.md

     *   Forms: Physical USB dongles, keyboard overlays, malware installed on the system.
     *   Scope: Not limited to browsers; captures passwords, messages, etc., system-wide.
     *   *Real-world example:* Malware delivered via phishing email installs a keylogger to steal online banking credentials.
-    *   *Potential Exam Question:* Define a keystroke logger and describe two ways it can be implemented.
 *   **Page-in-the-Middle:**
     *   **Definition:** User is unknowingly redirected to a malicious page controlled by the attacker, different from the intended destination.
     *   Effect: Similar to MitB; allows attacker to intercept, view, and modify user input (credentials, form data).
-    *   *Thought Question:* How does Page-in-the-Middle technically differ from DNS poisoning or Pharming attacks?
 *   **Program Download Substitution:**
     *   **Definition:** Attacker tricks user into downloading malware disguised as a legitimate or desirable program from a malicious webpage.
     *   Common use: Delivering spyware, adware, trojans.